andreoliwa/nitpick/CONTRIBUTING.rst

     git clone git@github.com:your_name_here/nitpick.git
     cd nitpick

-3. `Install Poetry globally using the recommended way <https://github.com/sdispater/poetry#installation>`_.
+3. Install Poetry_ globally using the recommended way.

 4. Create your virtualenv with pyenv (or some other tool you prefer)::